This spinach frittata is packed with mushrooms, onions, and creamy feta cheese. Perfect for an easy breakfast, lunch, or dinner!

 - Frittatas are so versatile: perfect for brunch, lunch, dinner, or a mid-afternoon snack.
 You can serve them hot or at room temperature, and they freeze and travel well.

 - Perfect way to use whatever is in your fridge!
 I love this Spinach Frittata, and in fact it's been on my traditional Easter and Mother's Day brunch menu for years.
 It's packed with veggies but the creamy feta makes it decadent enough for a party.
 But, once you have the technique down, you can use whatever veggies or proteins you like.
-Don't miss my Bacon, Broccoli, and Cheddar Frittata and Cheesy Pancetta, Corn, and Leek Frittata for two of my other favorite options!
+Don't miss my Ham and Cheese Frittata, my Bacon, Broccoli, and Cheddar Frittata, and Cheesy Pancetta, Corn, and Leek Frittata for three of my other favorite options!

 - I like to use shiitake mushrooms in this dish.
 I just love their flavor, and they are thin enough to not overwhelm the frittata.
 But you could certainly replace them with other mushrooms.